jdblischak/wflow-build-undefined-variable/README.md

 ## Description

-If a function in a package has an undefined variable, and that variable is defined in the global environment, it will used that variable.
+If a function in a package has an undefined variable, and that variable is defined in one of the enclosing environments, it will used that variable.
 In general this is probably a bad idea, but if the purpose of the function is to react to the current environment in some way, this may be desired behavior.

 This works when using the "Knit" button in RStudio, `rmarkdown::render_site`, and `rmarkdown::render`.
 However, `wflow_build`, which calls